KishanKancharagunta/Computer-Networks/11_data-comm_digital-trans_D2D.md

 ### Unipolar NRZ (Non Return to Zero)
 - The signal does not return to zero at the middle of the bit.
-- positive voltage defines bit 1, zero voltage defines bit 0. <br>
+- Positive voltage defines bit 1, zero voltage defines bit 0.
+- Pros
+  - Easy to engineer
+  - Make efficient use of bandwidth
+- Cons
+  - DC component
+  - Lack of synchronization capability
+- Used for magnetic recording
+- Not often used for signal transmission <br>
 ![](fig/NRZ.png)

 ### Polar NRZ-Level & NRZ-Invert